yanivpaz/yanivpaz.github.io/_posts/2020-04-25-multipass.md

 In this blog I will review another option with the latest Ubuntu 20.04 using multipass with microck8s.

-Multipass is simple provisoning tool from Canonical .
+Multipass is a simple provisioning tool from Canonical.
 The Multipasstool is:
-* similar to the [vagrant](https://www.vagrantup.com/)  , but offer more simple and intuitive user experience .
+* Similar to the [vagrant](https://www.vagrantup.com/)  , but offer more simple and intuitive user experience.
-* leverage cloud init to setup the vm during startup , as standard cloud instances.
+* leverage cloud init to set up the vm during startup, as standard cloud instances.
 * provide similar capabilities as WSL2 on Windows

-I will demonstrate quick Jenkins installation .
+I will demonstrate a quick Jenkins installation.
-Disclaimer : the commands I am using are for demo only.
+Disclaimer: the commands I am using are for demo only.

-## Install multipss
+## Install multipass
 The tool is available for Mac, Windows and Linux in [multipass site](https://multipass.run/)

 ## Create cloud-config.yaml file